patriksvensson/cupboard/README.md

 ### 3. Create a catalog

-When we have a `manifest`, we must create a `catalog` containing the manifest.
+When we have a `Manifest`, we need to create a `Catalog` containing the manifest.
 We'll also add a condition that excludes non-Windows environments.

 ```csharp